 See Amendment here.

-A Public Hearing will be held on Monday, September 23, 2013, at 6 P.M. in the Council Chambers on the second floor of the Government Center at 200 East Main Street, Lexington, KY, for the purpose of obtaining citizen comment on the housing and community development needs of Lexington-Fayette County for development of the Consolidated Plan for submission to the U.S. Department of Housing and Urban Development in 2014.
-The 2014 Consolidated Plan will include a one-year action plan that addresses decent housing, a suitable living environment, and expanded economic opportunities for low- and moderate-income residents and will serve as the application for funding from the Community Development Block Grant (CDBG) program, the HOME Investment Partnerships program, and the Emergency Solutions Grant (ESG) program.
+A Public Hearing will be held on Monday, September 29, 2014, at 6:00 P.M. in the Council Chambers on the second floor of the Government Center at 200 East Main Street, Lexington, KY, for the purpose of obtaining citizen comment on the housing and community development needs of Lexington-Fayette County for development of the Consolidated Plan for submission to the U.S. Department of Housing and Urban Development in 2015.
+The 2015 Consolidated Plan will contain a housing market analysis, a housing needs assessment, a homeless assessment, and a five-year strategic plan.
+Also included will be a one-year action plan that addresses decent housing, a suitable living environment, and expanded economic opportunities for low- and moderate-income residents and will serve as the application for funding from the Community Development Block Grant (CDBG) program, the HOME Investment Partnerships program, and the Emergency Solutions Grants (ESG) program.

 Information that will be provided at the public hearing includes a summary of the history of these programs in this community and the range of activities that may be undertaken through the CDBG, HOME, and ESG programs.
-Estimates of the amount of funds the government expects to receive for the period July 1, 2014 through June 30, 2015, will also be provided.
-Forms for requesting funding are available; HOME (click here & HomeOwnership or Rental), CDBG (click here), and ESG (click here).
+Estimates of the amount of funds the government expects to receive for the period July 1, 2015 through June 30, 2016, will also be provided.
+Forms for requesting funding are available; HOME (HomeOwnership or Rental), CDBG, and ESG.
 Forms are also available by contacting the Division of Grants and Special Programs, 200 E. Main Street, 6th Floor, Lexington, KY 40507, (859) 258-3070.

 The Division of Grants and Special Programs participates in activities related to community and economic development and administers the government's housing rehabilitation activities through the following programs: